jwdevos/proliferous-tech-blog/content/blogs/20171107-networking-labs-with-vagrant.md

 A cool thing about some of the boxes in the Vagrant Cloud library is that they can have a version.
 You can use the version number in your Vagrantfile to use older versions of the box.
 I intend to use this feature to test performing OS upgrades on boxes.
 This would allow me to try out the behaviour and streamline the procedure for later use on production systems.

-Thank you for reading an article on Lab Time.
-Feel free to leave a comment.
+Thank you for reading an article on Proliferous Technology.
+Please reach out on social media if you have any questions of comments.